tannerjt/natl-park-gallery/README.md

 	npm install

+You will see your packages in a new directory called *node_modules* inside your project folder.

-In your *.gitignore* file, add node_modules, and those packages will be left out when pushing changes to your [GitHub](https://github.com/) repo.
+In your *.gitignore* file, add node_modules, and they will be left out when pushing to your [GitHub](https://github.com/) repo.